mfbsouza/dotfiles/README.md

 <details>
   <summary>Operating Systems</summary>

-  - Pop!_OS for laptops and desktops
+  - Arch Linux for laptops and desktops
   - Proxmox VE for server machines with multiple VMs
   - Debian for most server deployments
   - OPNsense for DIY routers